 2015-2016 Student Parking Permits - $136.00

-Fall 2015 permits available for enrolled students; enrollment and campus log-on required.
+Fall 2015 permits SOLD OUT; enrollment and campus log-on required

 Student parking is assigned on a first-come, first-served basis.
 All student parking lots are located on the perimeter of campus and are not close to classes or residence halls.
 2015-2016 permits cost $136.00

-A vehicle with a current UWSP student parking permit is valid in all student parking lots.
+A vehicle with a current UWSP student parking hangtag correctly displayed from the rearview mirror is valid in all student parking lots.

 Lot J – Maria Drive, next to Waste Education Center

 Lot P – Isadore Street, across from Debot Center

 Lot Q – Michigan Avenue & Illinois Avenue, (DAY PARKING ONLY in S/W corner; CLOSED 12am-6am)